Guilherme99/To-do-List/README.md

 "dev": "webpack-dev-server --mode development" to "dev": "webpack-dev-server --mode development --host (your IP) "

-Congrullations.
+Congratulations.
 The application it is ready to be execute.